darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 Modules placed before _AgX_ in the pipeline operate in [scene-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#scene-referred-workflow) space.
 Modules after _AgX_ work in [display-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#display-referred-workflow) space.

-You can automatically enable in new images by setting the value of [preferences > processing > auto-apply pixel workflow defaults](../../preferences-settings/processing.md#image-processing) to 'scene-referred (AgX)'.
+You can automatically enable _AgX_ in new images by setting the value of [preferences > processing > auto-apply pixel workflow defaults](../../preferences-settings/processing.md#image-processing) to 'scene-referred (AgX)'.

 # primaries

 The "primaries" are the defining feature of AgX and the core of how it handles color.
 They determine the basic color appearance of the image _before_ the tone mapping curve is applied.
 For precise definitions of the color terms used in this section, please refer to [_darktable's color dimensions_](../../special-topics/color-management/color-dimensions.md).

-The core challenge in fitting a scene's wide range of light into a display's limited range is managing color across the entire tonal scale.
+The core challenge in fitting a scene's wide dynamic range into a display's narrower range is managing color across the entire tonal scale.
 Without tone mapping, transitions would be abrupt, and lead to color distortions:

 ![no tone mapping](agx/sweep_no_tone_mapping.jpg#w75)

-A simple per-channel curve often causes colorful objects to shift to pure, unnatural-looking primary or secondary colors as their intensity changes—an effect sometimes called the "Notorious 6":
+A simple per-channel curve often causes colorful objects to shift to pure, unnatural-looking primary or secondary colors as their intensity changes -- an effect sometimes called the "Notorious 6":

 ![naive per-channel processing](agx/sweep_n6.jpg#w75)

-The primaries controls in AgX work to prevent this by building a custom color space for the tone curve.
-By adjusting the primaries _before_ the curve is applied, AgX creates a more graceful "path to white," allowing colors to desaturate and shift hue in a way that looks more natural and believable.
+The primaries controls in _AgX_ work to prevent this by building a custom color space for the tone curve.
+By adjusting the primaries _before_ the curve is applied, _AgX_ creates a more graceful "path to white," allowing colors to desaturate and shift hue in a way that looks more natural and believable.
 This process influences the color rendering across the entire tonal range to create a cohesive final image:

 ![naive per-channel processing](agx/sweep_agx.jpg#w75)